-- 4.17 To determine the correct DRE category, the medical assessor should start with Table 4.1 of these Guidelines, and use this Table in conjunction with the DRE descriptors (pp 102 - 107 AMA 4 Guides), as clarified by the definitions in the box above with the following amendments to pp 102 - 107 of the AMA 4 Guides: - (i) "or history of guarding" is deleted from DRE category I for the lumbosacral spine (p 102) and DRE category I for the cervicothoracic spine (p 103) - (ii) "documented or" as it relates to muscle guarding is deleted from DRE category I for the thoracolumbar spine (p 106) - (iii) replace "that has been observed and documented by a physician" with "that has been observed and documented by the assessor" in DRE category II for the lumbosacral spine (p 102) - (iv) replace "observed by a physician" with "observed by the medical assessor" in the descriptors for DRE category II for the cervicothoracic spine (p 104) and thoracolumbar spine (p 106) - (v) replace "or displacement" with "with displacement" in the descriptors for DRE category II for the thoracolumbar spine (p 106). - 4.18 If a medical assessor is unable to distinguish between two DRE categories, then the higher of those two categories should apply.
-The inability to differentiate should be noted in the medical assessor's report and explained. - 4.19 Table 71 (p 109 AMA 4 Guides) is not to be used.
+- 4.15 To determine the correct DRE category, the assessor should start with Table 4.1 (MAA Guidelines), and use this Table in conjunction with the DRE descriptors (pp 102-107 AMA 4 Guides), as clarified by the definitions in the box above with the following amendments to pp 102-107 of the AMA 4 Guides: - "or history of guarding" is deleted from DRE category I for the lumbosacral spine (p 102) and DRE category I for the cervicothoracic spine (p 103) - "documented or" as it relates to muscle guarding is deleted from DRE category I for the thoracolumbar spine (p 106) - replace "that has been observed and documented by a physician" with "that has been observed and documented by the assessor" in DRE category II for the lumbosacral spine (p 102) - replace "observed by a physician" with "observed by the assessor" in the descriptors for DRE category II for the cervicothoracic spine (p 104) and thoracolumbar spine (p 106) - replace "or displacement" with "with displacement" in the descriptors for DRE category II for the thoracolumbar spine (p 106).

+- 4.16 If an assessor is unable to distinguish between two DRE categories, then the higher of those two categories should apply.
+The inability to differentiate should be noted in the assessor's report and explained. - 4.17 Table 71 (p 109 AMA 4 Guides) is not to be used.
 The Definitions of Clinical Findings in the box above should be the criteria by which a diagnosis and allocation of a DRE category are made.

-Applying the DRE Method
+Applying the DRE method

-- 4.20 The Specific Procedures and Directions Section (Section 3.3f, p 101, AMA 4 Guides) indicates the steps that should be followed.
-Table 4.1 of these Guidelines is a simplified version of that section, and should be interpreted in conjunction with the amendments listed above. - 4.21 DRE I applies when the worker complains about symptoms but there are no objective clinical findings by the medical assessor.
-DRE II applies when there are clinical findings made by the medical assessor, as described in the sections "Description and Verification", (pp 102 - 107 AMA 4 Guides) with the amendments, for each of the three regions of the spine.
-Note that symmetric loss of movement is not dysmetria and does not constitute an objective clinical finding.

-- 4.22 When allocating the worker to a DRE category the medical assessor must reference the relevant differentiators and/or structural inclusions. - 4.23 Separate injuries to different regions of the spine (cervical, thoracic, lumbar) should be combined. - 4.24 Do not combine multiple impairments within one spinal region.
+- 4.18 The Specific Procedures and Directions Section (Section 3.3f, p 101, AMA 4 Guides) indicates the steps that should be followed.
+Table 4.1 (MAA Guidelines) is a simplified version of that section, and should be interpreted in conjunction with the amendments listed above. - 4.19 DRE I applies when the injured person complains about symptoms but there are no objective clinical findings by the assessor.
+DRE II applies when there are clinical findings made by the assessor, as described in the sections "Description and Verification", (pp 102-107 AMA 4 Guides) with the amendments, for each of the three regions of the spine.
+Note that symmetric loss of movement is not dysmetria and does not constitute an objective clinical finding. - 4.20 When allocating the injured person to a DRE category the assessor must reference the relevant differentiators and/or structural inclusions. - 4.21 Separate injuries to different regions of the spine should be combined. - 4.22 Do not combine multiple impairments within one spinal region.
 The highest DRE category within the region should be chosen.